mcliff1/SignalBot/README.md

 ## Architecture
 [back to top](#purpose)

-As mentioned, this provides more than one  implementation for the API.
-Each implementation is utilizing API Gateway and Lambda, there is one that uses an *RDS* backend and another that utilizes *DynamoDB*.
+There are four basic components to the Architecture
+* Foundational components - Domain Name, and SSL certs must be set up (Route53, and Certificate Manager)
+* Framework components - S3 buckets, Cloud Resources (SNS, Parameter Manager)
+* API Layer - Lambda/API Gateway configuration providing REST interface
+* Persistence Layer - A DynamoDB and a PostgreSQL RDS implementation are provided

-For a future state we would like to include *AWS IOT* as an alternative to *HTTP POST*ing.
+For a future state we would like to include *AWS IOT* as an alternative to *HTTP POST* to the API.

+As of June 2018, the foundational components will have a recurring cost of *$0.50* a month for running a hosted zone in Route53, all other costs are withing the AWS Free Tier.
+Beyond the free tier the expenses for the DynamoDB are the lowest, and based on transactional volume (you should be able to get *o(10^6)* transactions for under a dollar).
+The *RDS* expense will be driven off the footprint of the server.

+DynamoDB is not intended for a long-term store of the data, it does serve all the needs for a fully functional and scalable run-time API.

 ### Static Content Presentation